 Another study, published by PLOS One (2015), found a relationship between near-work activities and myopia progression.
 While more research is needed, various studies have found that excessive time spent on near-work activities like reading a book, using a computer and playing games on digital devices is linked to myopia.
 As a result, eye doctors recommend that parents keep track of and limit the amount of time their child spends on a phone or other digital devices.

 If your child has myopia, book a myopia management assessment to determine whether they could benefit from this life-changing treatment.
 The child's age, as well as their maturity level and lifestyle, will all play a role in determining which treatment to offer and the best time to begin myopia management.

-Speak with Dr. Snyder and Dr. Barker, who will advise you on the best myopia management treatment options for your child’s vision and lifestyle.
+Speak with Dr. Snyder, who will advise you on the best myopia management treatment options for your child’s vision and lifestyle.

 The Myopia Management Center At Oakbrook Optometry serves patients from Thousand Oaks, Ventura, Santa Clarita, and Santa Monica, California and surrounding communities.

 - A: Progressive myopia is nearsightedness that worsens year after year.
 Severe myopia, also known as high myopia, can develop as a result of this trend, which can have significant eye health consequences in late adulthood.